 Are you really a Lucky Winner?

-Every week we receive several dozen e-mails from our visitors asking us to investigate and analyze if they are indeed a big lottery winner or a winner of some other prize.
+Quite often, we receive several e-mails from our visitors asking us to investigate whether they are indeed a big lottery winner or a winner of some other prize.
 We will try to guide you with extra information in hopes that you will become more informed and less gullible.
-We do not want our visitors to be victimized by sophisticated methods of fraud.
+We do not want our visitors to be victimized by sophisticated fraud schemes.

-From the onset, we would like to tell you if you have not participated in a lottery by entering your name or buying a lottery ticket, you most likely cannot be a winner.
-All too often instead of being rational and coolheaded, you may think that you finally got an “opportunity of a lifetime”, even though all logic dictates that it is likely is a scam.
+From the outset, we would like to tell you that if you have not participated in a lottery by entering your name or buying a ticket, you are most likely not a winner.
+All too often, instead of being rational and coolheaded, you may think that you finally got an “opportunity of a lifetime”, even though all logic dictates that it is likely a scam.
 While you ought to be optimistic, you ought not to be naive.
 Always keep in mind the wise saying: “When something sounds too good to be true, it usually is!”

-According to Reuters News, one in ten Internet users fall victim to organized on-line fraud year-after-year, losing an average of over $1,300 each.
+According to Reuters, one in 10 Internet users falls victim to organized online fraud year after year, losing an average of over $1,300+ each.
 Many failed to take basic steps to protect themselves, and most of the losses were never recovered.

 The most common international lottery scam is an attempt to con unsuspecting victims into sending them money to pay “taxes” due for lottery winnings.
-The variations of it is to send money to pay for the “delivery” of necessary paperwork, “commission for transferring funds”, “claim transportation fees”, or other costs assosiated with “processing” of your claim.
+The variations of it are to send money to pay for the “delivery” of necessary paperwork, “commission for transferring funds”, “claim transportation fees”, or other costs associated with the “processing” of your claim.
 Upon receipt of payment (ranging from several hundred to several thousand dollars), the victims are promised they will receive the lottery winnings.
 However, no such winnings ever arrive.
-This scam is perpetuated predominately through the e-mail, but the victims may also be contacted over the phone or regular mail.
+This scam is predominantly perpetrated via email, but victims may also be contacted by phone or by regular mail.

-Another type of scam is the Internet Check cashing or Sweepstakes Prize.
+Another type of scam is Internet Check cashing or Sweepstakes Prize Scams.
 Generally, you would never be asked to pay to enter a legitimate sweepstakes or to collect a prize.
-If you are asked to pay any kind of a fee, it is a good indication that the sweepstakes is a scam.
-The underlying principal in most situations remains the same – to steal your hard earned money!
+If you are asked to pay any fee, it is a strong indication that the sweepstakes is a scam.
+The underlying principle in most situations remains the same – to steal your hard-earned money!

 What can you do to protect yourself?